rm511130/Physna_Training/README.md

    <kbd>![Create Folder](./images/create_folder.gif)</kbd>

 2. Physna can ingest and understand multiple file formats (3MF, ACIS, CATIA, FBX, GLTF, GLB, IGES, JT, STEP, ...).
 A complete list of supported file formats and caveats can be found [here](https://docs.google.com/document/d/1Bwr-YQktKb_Y3AXQRUWrCZb2mtQNvqm1-0QBexgzfkE/edit?pli=1#heading=h.50d3wyapewkj).
 For this step of the Workshop, please download [this zipped file](https://drive.google.com/file/d/1iF_fp_l7_B9b8BcbJAT9AOXdi36-l9i7/view?usp=sharing) to your machine.
 Unzip the file to a directory of your choice and then upload all of the resulting files (3D models) into the Physna Folder you created in the previous step.
-In the animation below, we are loading the files into the _**AB1**_ folder as an example.
+In the animation below, we are loading the files into the _**AB1**_ folder.

    **_Important Details:_**
-     - Extracting the files to a directory is a necessary step.
+     - Extracting the contents of the zipped file to a directory is a necessary step.
 Physna will not read the files stored within the zipped file.
      - Make sure to select **_your_** Physna folder as the destination.
      - Please _**maintain the default units as "mm"**_ and _**do not check the "deduplicate files" check box**_.
      - Please change the file filter selection to _**All Files (\*.\*)**_ before selecting the models for upload.

    <kbd>![Upload Files](./images/Upload_Files.gif)</kbd>

+3. The previous step must have ended with 17 files successfully uploaded to a folder of your choice.
+If this is not the case, you can ask for assistance or you can try again: make sure you have read and understood the _Important Details_ section of step 2, delete your folder (hamurger menu > folder > trash-can > Red Delete button), then start again on step 1 of this Workshop Task.

+4. If the 17 files were successfully loaded, please update the [progress tracker spreadsheet](https://docs.google.com/spreadsheets/d/1T5CmKvyP4t7ObUd8ZPnEy5oAN1HH5GKwL_TspGm4vK4/edit?usp=sharing) with an "x" in the row and column that corresponds to your Workshop Task 3.

+5. Congratulations: you have completed _Task 3_ of the Workshop.

 ## 4. Example Use Cases<a name="use-cases"><a/>